chb/smart-docs/updates/smart_0_5/index.md

 JavaScript: `SMART.get_lab_results({loinc: "29571-7|38478-4", limit: 10})`
 Python: `smart_cient.get_lab_results(loinc = "29571-7|38478-4", limit = 10)`

 # How to Update Your Container to SMART 0.5

-## Update the Existing API Calls and their Output
+## Update the Existing API Calls and Their Output

 One change from SMART 0.4 to 0.5 is that the Vital Signs model is now called Vital Sign Sets.
 In order to upgrade, you will need to rename the